-Pre-requisites: Successful completion of ENVR 170 (see School Policy)
+Prerequisites: Successful completion of ENVR 170.

-RFW 273 - TECHNIOUES IN WILDLIFE MANAGEMENT II
+RFW 273 - TECHNIQUES IN WILDLIFE MANAGEMENT II

 This course prepares the student for immediate employment as a wildlife technician and park interpreter in British Columbia through instruction in wildlife management theory and the application of techniques used in wildlife management.